-The fourth presentation was given by IRD Tahiti (natural products team) on their work in the Solomon Islands, Vanuatu and Fiji.
-All projects followed the same structure - after ABS negotiation the bioprospecting is happening.
-Collected voucher of the different organisms (sponges) are deposited at the Queensland museum, where they are freely available for inspection.
+The fourth presentation was given by IRD Tahiti on their work in the Solomon Islands, Vanuatu and Fiji.
+All projects followed the same structure - after ABS negotiation the bioprospecting is happening where organisms get deposited in the Natural History Museum.
 Research is done with involvement of young local people which ensures capacity building.
 At the end the results are shared with the stakeholders who also can get access through a database.

-- Noted that database is only accessible for stakeholders, funding agencies and funding partners but e.g. sponges can be obtained from University of Queensland. - IRD is a French Institute in around 30 countries globally devoted to social, economic and global change sciences. - It is not very clear who owns marine benthic resources as this could be the community (within internal and territorial waters) or the state. - 3rd party transfer/agreements: in case of further development of a result, the expertise and consulting department of the head offices of IRD is in charge of further benefit sharing agreements.
+- Noted that database is only accessible for stakeholders, funding agencies and funding partners but e.g. sponges can be obtained from University of Queensland. - IRD is a French Institute in 30 countries globally devoted to social, economic and global change sciences. - It is not very clear who owns the coast area State or communities. - 3rd party transfer/agreements: Basic research can lead to 3rd party-agreements that can commercialise this.
+How can we insure that royalties flow back to source?
+Information is not available, if someone is interested they would need to come back to IIDR and then agreements can be negotiated.